i4mth3d4ng3r/tmdb-collections/README.md

 # TMDB Collections - Stremio Addon

 Addon lets you explore TMDB Collections, which are essentially grouped movie series.
-Discover collections featuring newly released films or browse catalogs of popular and top-rated collections.
-You can filter by genre or search collections by movie, actor, director, or collection name in any language.
+Discover collections featuring newly released movies or browse catalogs of popular and top-rated collections.
+You can filter by genre or search collections by actor, director, writer, movie or collection name in any language.

 ## Features